facebookarchive/ds2/README.md

-  -o, --log-output ARG       output log messages to the file specified -N, --named-pipe ARG       determine a port dynamically and write back to FIFO -n, --no-colors            disable colored output -R, --reverse-connect      connect to back to debugger at [HOST]:PORT -e, --set-env              add an element to the environment before launch -E, --unset-env            remove an element from the environment before lauch
+  -o, --log-output ARG       output log messages to the file specified -N, --named-pipe ARG       determine a port dynamically and write back to FIFO -n, --no-colors            disable colored output -R, --reverse-connect      connect back to the debugger at [HOST]:PORT -e, --set-env              add an element to the environment before launch -E, --unset-env            remove an element from the environment before lauch
 ```